Reading time: 7 min.

 The platelet rich plasma is put into a syringe and injected into your scalp on the areas which require hair regrowth.
 There isn’t a huge amount of scientific literature supporting its efficacy as an alternative to a hair transplant, but existing studies are promising.

-One small study found a significant reduction in hair loss in patients suffering with androgenetic alopecia.
+One small study found a significant reduction in hair loss in patients suffering from androgenetic alopecia.
 (9) A larger study of 23 patients found an increase in hair density and hair count after 3 months of use.
 (10)

 Scalp micropigmentation